 The southeast or west walls can be considered as "exposed" locations.

-An open area is always exposed to winds and is not particularly suited for climbing plants; in such environments they lose a lot of water through evaporation.
+Open areas next to stand-alone buildings are always exposed to winds and not particularly suited for climbing plants; in such environments they lose a lot of water through evaporation.
 Much better for these plants are locations where a windbreak is created by elevations (mounds), surrounding buildings, or shrubs/groves.
 Urban locations can almost always be classified as "wind-protected."

 Garden soil rich in humus is the optimal growing medium for climbing plants, and usually, the addition of a small amount of crumbly clay/loam improves the soil further.
 However, a high groundwater table (say between 0.5m -1m) or a layer of clay below can lead to serious waterlogging.

-Soils are also classified based on the roots' strength and ease to penetrate into it, i.e- deep soils (min.
-75cm), medium depth soils (35-45cm) and shallow soils (only 15-25cm).
+Soils are also classified by depth (based on the roots' abiity to penetrate it): deep soils (min.
+75 cm), medium depth soils (35-45 cm) and shallow soils (only 15-25 cm).